apache/lucene/lucene/MIGRATE.md

 ### MatchAllDocs and MatchNoDocs are singletons

-MatchAllDocs and MatchNoDocs queries should use SINGLETON final field instead of creating new objects.
+MatchAllDocs and MatchNoDocs queries should use the INSTANCE final field instead of creating new objects.
 The constructors will be removed in the future.

 ## Migration from Lucene 9.x to Lucene 10.0